|Ordered||5 Jun 1941|

 |Laid down||16 Nov 1942||AG Weser, Bremen (werk 1063)|

 |Commissioned||16 Sep 1943||Kptlt.
 Rudolf Premauer|

 1 ship damaged, total tonnage 6,825 GRT

-Another chance is that she was sunk by an American Blimp (airship) that made a claim of dropping a homing torpedo on a submarine on 18 April, 1945.
+Another possibility is that one of them was sunk by a US blimp (airship) that made a claim of dropping a homing torpedo on a submarine on 18 April 1945.

 Previously recorded fate